-As stated previously, the applicant is proposing to demolish an existing 1,252 square foot single family residence, 592 square foot garage, and 141 square foot shed.
-In addition, the applicant is also proposing to construct a 7,687 square foot, 28 foot high, single family residence with an attached 751 square foot garage, swimming pool, deck, and private sewage disposal system with 2,118 cubic yards of grading (785 cubic yards cut, 210 cubic yards fill, and 1,123 cubic yards removal and recompaction).
-Furthermore, the applicant is also offering to dedicate 1.1 acres as open space, which includes steep slopes covered with Coastal Sage Scrub vegetation.
-The primary visual resource in the vicinity of the proposed project site are Escondido Canyon and the Escondido Falls Trail, which traverses the canyon bottom, and the Ramirez Canyon Connector Trail, running along the eastern side of De Butts Terrace.
+As stated previously, the applicant is proposing the construction of a two-story, 28 ft. high, 5428 sq. ft. single-family residence with attached three-car garage, pool/spa, driveway, septic system, retaining walls, maximum 6 ft. high entry wall, and approximately 1504 cu. yds. of grading (1221 cu. yds. cut, 283 cu. yds. fill, and 938 cu. yds export).
+The primary visual resource in the vicinity of the proposed project site are Escondido Canyon and the Escondido Falls Trail, which traverses the canyon bottom, and the Ramirez Canyon Connector Trail, running along the eastern side of De Butts Terrace (Exhibit 3).

 With regard to the Escondido Falls Trail, the Commission, in hearing and voting on several permit applications, has consistently required that new development minimize and mitigate impacts to visual resources as seen from the public trail.
-The Commission has required the resiting of development, height, color, and future development restrictions, as well as landscaping to minimize or eliminate any view of development from the trail.
+The Commission has required the re-siting of development, height, color, and future development restrictions, as well as landscaping to minimize or eliminate any view of development from the trail.
 Most of the projects that carried these restrictions were also located on the slopes to the west of the canyon adjacent to DeButts Terrace, including CDPs 5-90-515 (Shriner), 5-90-670 (Kirsten), 5-90-673 (Shriner), 5-90-781 (Newman), 5-90-921 (Landgate), 5-90-1068 (Morton), and 4-99-010 (McNicholas).
 A subdivision was also approved on the slopes above the canyon to the east under CDP 5-90-1149 (Thorne), which also had restrictions for future homes on lots visible from the canyon to minimize visual impacts.

-In this case, the proposed project site is highly visible from portions of Escondido Canyon and the Escondido Falls Trail.
+In this case, portions of the proposed project site are visible from portions of Escondido Canyon and the Escondido Falls Trail.
 The subject site is located to the southwest of the canyon, at the top of a ridge overlooking the canyon.
-As such, if the site were developed in a manner that was not sensitive to protecting visual resources from the trail, equestrians and hikers would gain a prominent view of both proposed single family residences from portions of the trail.
-California Coastal Commission staff has been to the site when the ridgelines of the proposed structure were staked and flagged and these features were not visible from the Escondido Falls Trail.
-Further, Geo Safety, Inc., submitted a report regarding "Escondido Falls Trail Viewshed Analysis in relation to proposed development at 5925 De Butts Terrace, Malibu," dated March 3, 2001.
-This report states:
+As such, if the site were developed in a manner that was not sensitive to protecting visual resources from the trail, equestrians and hikers would gain a prominent view of the single family residences from portions of the trail.
+California Coastal Commission staff has been to the site when the ridgelines of the proposed structure were staked and flagged and has confirmed that these features were not visible from the Escondido Falls Trail.